-Flavorful yet sharply pungent, ajwain seeds are one of the traditional spices commonly featuring in Indian and Middle-Eastern cuisine.
+Flavorful yet sharply pungent, ajwain seeds are one of the traditional spices that commonly feature in Indian and Middle-Eastern cuisine.
 Botanically, they are the spicy seeds belonging to the family of Apiaceae (Umbelliferae), in the genus; Trachyspermum.
 Scientific name: Trachyspermum copticum.

 The Umbellifers are small flowering shrubs (same as the members of carrot or parsley family) which also include a broad category of herbs and spice plants such as parsley, dill, fennel, aniseed, and caraway.
 Some of the common names for ajwain seeds are ajowan seeds, carom seeds, etc.

 |Ajowan or carom seeds.
 Note for ovoid, light brown seeds.

-The Trachyspermum copticum (ajwain) is thought to have originated in the Asia minor or Persia regions, from where it spread to the Indian subcontinent.
-The plant is a small, cool season annual herb which grows up to two to three feet in height.
+The Trachyspermum copticum (ajwain) is thought to have originated in the Asia Minor or Persia regions, from where it spread to the Indian subcontinent.
+The plant is a small, cool-season annual herb that grows up to two to three feet in height.
 It features tiny white-petaled flowers in umbels that eventually develop into small, oval-shaped seeds.
 The crop is ready for harvesting by the end of winter or early spring.

-Ajwain seeds are olive green to brown in color, have similarity in appearance to cumin or caraway seeds, marked with vertical stripes on their outer surface.
-However, they can be easily distinguished from caraway and cumin by the elliptical shape and tiny size.
+Ajwain seeds are olive-green to brown in color and have a similarity in appearance to cumin or caraway seeds, marked with vertical stripes on their outer surface.
+However, they can be easily distinguished from caraway and cumin by their elliptical shape and tiny size.
 Their flavor closely resembles that of thyme since they too comprise essential oil, thymol.

-Ajwain seeds contain health benefiting essential oils such as thymol, a monopterone derivative class of chemical compound which gives aromatic fragrances to seeds.
-Besides, they also compose of small amounts of other phytochemicals such as pinene, cymene, limonene, and terpinene.
+Ajwain seeds contain health-benefiting essential oils such as thymol, a monopterone derivative class of chemical compound that gives aromatic fragrances to seeds.
+Besides, they also composed of small amounts of other phytochemicals such as pinene, cymene, limonene, and terpinene.

-The active principles in the ajwain may help increase the digestive function of the intestinal tract through facilitating the release of gut juices (gastro-intestinal secretions).
+The active principles in the ajwain may help increase the digestive function of the intestinal tract by facilitating the release of gut juices (gastro-intestinal secretions).

 Thymol, the essential oil obtained from ajwain has local anesthetic, antibacterial, and antifungal properties.

-Likewise in caraway, ajowan seeds too are rich source of fiber, minerals, vitamins, and anti-oxidants.
+Likewise in caraway, ajowan seeds are a rich source of fiber, minerals, vitamins, and antioxidants.